yohatad/cssr4africa/cssr4africa/unit_tests/face_detection_test/README.md

   - "Engaged" or "Not Engaged" status based on mutual gaze
   - Depth information showing distance from camera

-The details of the result is documented in the Face and Mutual Gaze Detection and Localization Deliverible Report.
+The details of the result is documented in the Face and Mutual Gaze Detection and Localization Deliverable Report.

 # 💡Support